jhucompilers/fall2024/assign/assign03.md

 this effects a traversal of the AST.

 Note, however, that certain `visit_` member functions are overridden.
-These are the ones which (at a minimum) you will need to implement to perform semantic analysis.
+These are the ones which you will likely need to implement to perform semantic analysis.

 The goal of semantic analysis is to build symbol tables recording what